flohil/wdio-workflo/docs/map.md

 ## Overview and Objective

-Wdio-workflo's `PageElementMap` manages a static collection of `PageElement` instances or of instances of a class derived from the `PageElement` class.
+Wdio-workflo's `PageElementMap` manages a static collection of `PageElement` instances of the same class.
 Static means that the contents of the collection/the individual page elements managed by the collection are already known at compile time and do not change during runtime.

 Some typical website components that should be mapped by a `PageElementMap` are a the links in a navigation menu, because they are usually known at the time